DataDog/documentation/content/en/containers/cluster_agent/commands.md

 : Name of the instance tag set with the `DD_CLUSTER_NAME` option.
 Defaults to `cluster_name`.

 `DD_CLUSTER_CHECKS_EXTRA_TAGS`
-: Adds extra tags to cluster checks metrics.
+: Adds extra tags to cluster check metrics.

 `DD_CLUSTER_CHECKS_ADVANCED_DISPATCHING_ENABLED`
 : When true, the leader Cluster Agent collects stats from the cluster-level check runners to optimize check dispatching logic.
 Default: `false`.